Luis Urías Player Props: Brewers vs. Orioles

 - Urias hit .239 with 17 doubles, a triple, 16 home runs and 50 walks.

-- Urias drove in a run in 26.9% of his 119 games last year, with two or more RBIs in 10.9% of those contests (13).
+- Urias drove in a run in 32 of 119 games last season, with multiple RBIs in 13 of them.
 He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.